iamjaredwalters/blog/content/blog/the-terminal/index.md

 > Heads up, the font name is called _Hasklig_ on Nerdfonts but installs as _Hasklug NF_ locally

 ## Pure Prompt
 [Pure](https://github.com/sindresorhus/pure) is a minimal zsh prompt.
-Install the prompt globally via npm:
+Install the prompt globally via npm

 `npm install --global pure-prompt`